 Gluten is a protein found in wheat, barley and rye.
 It helps provide elasticity and gives bread and other foods a chewy texture.

 While it may not be a problem for most people, others cannot tolerate it at all.
-Luckily, Fonio is actually gluten free which means that it is perfect for those who are celiac or gluten intolerant.
+Luckily, the fonio grain is actually gluten free which means that it is perfect for those who are celiac or gluten intolerant.